alsash110/comm-2216-obs/docs/navigating/navigating.md

 ## Directories

-Linux directories behave similar to folders.
+Linux directories behave similarly to folders.
 In the background, directories are actually a special type of file used to store information about other files.
-Contents are controlled by the Linux operating system and contents includes things such as name, permission, type, size, and so on.
+The Linux operating system controls the contents.
+Contents include name, permission, type, size, etc.

-The home directory for common users is located in `/Users` while the _root user_ is stored in a separate `/root` directory.
+The home directory is under `/Users` for common users while `root` is the directory for _root user_.

 ---

 ## What are Commands

 Commands are instructions the operating system uses to perform specific tasks.
-Instructions provides a _layer of abstraction_ and makes using a computer easy without the need to know how things work.
+Instructions provide a _layer of abstraction_ and make using a computer easy without the need to know how things work.

-We can think of commands as _keywords_ that are _mapped_ to a mini program which execute when we input _keywords_ into a _terminal_.
+We can think of commands as _keywords_ that are _mapped_ to a mini-program which executes when we input _keywords_ into a _terminal_.

-Linux commands have set syntax which allows additional _options_ and _arguments_ to be passed.
+Linux commands have set syntax which allows you to pass extra _options_ and _arguments_.
 The syntax looks something like this:

 >> _command_ [_options_] [_arguments_]

-Things we should pay attention to:
+Things you should pay attention to:

-* The command, options, and arguments must be separated by spaces.
+* Separate commands, options, and arguments with spaces
-* Short command options starts with `-`.
-They can be grouped and the order does not matter.
+* Short command options start with `-`
-* Long command options starts with `--`.
+* Long command options start with `--`
-* The command reads from left to right so _options_ and _arguments_ reference to the command on the left.
+* The command reads from left to right so _options_ and _arguments_ reference to the command on the left
-* The type of _options_ available and _arguments_ accepted will depend on the command.
+* The type of _options_ available and _arguments_ accepted will depend on the command

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
 >> **Note:** You can find the full information about a command by using the `man` command.
 The syntax is `man [command]`.